 Calculating Sales Margin

-- Calculate the total revenue.
-Total revenue is the price at which you sold the product.
+- Calculate the total sales revenue.
+Total revenue is the selling price at which you sold the product.

-- Reduce the total cost of the total revenue.
-This will give the value of net profit
+- Reduce the total cost or operating expenses from the total revenue.
+This will give the value of the operating profit margin.

 - Divide this total profit with the total revenue obtained in step one and this will determine the sales margin.